Billionaire Profile

 Philanthropy

 Walter and his wife, Marcia, are active philanthropists.
-They founded the Kortschak Scholars Program for incoming Ph.D. students in computer science at Caltech.
-They also support the USC Kortschak Center for Learning and Creativity and endowed the Division Chair in Film and Television Production at USC Cinematic Arts.
+They established the Kortschak Scholars Program at Caltech for incoming Ph.D. students in computer science and the USC Kortschak Center for Learning and Creativity.
+They also endowed the Division Chair in Film and Television Production at USC Cinematic Arts.
+These initiatives highlight their dedication to education and supporting students.

 Career Milestones